What is an ISBN and do I need one?

 Creating a Barcode for ISBN

-Just google "free isbn barcode generator" and there are lots of free online tools.
+Just google "free ISBN barcode generator" and there are lots of free online tools.
 Your cover designer may prefer a JPG or EPS file.
 A little bit of digging should allow you to create the barcode you need.
-The Business Box provides free barcodes when an author prints their books with the Business box.
-If you just require us to generate a Bardcode for ISBN, just send us your ISBN.
+The Business Box provides free barcodes when an author prints their books with the Business Box.
+If you just require us to generate a Barcode for ISBN, just send us your 13 digit ISBN number.